 Depending on the regularity and severity of use, your bars have a minimum service life of one year.
 It is crucial when used in high frequency use scenarios (100+ days/ year, regular lift access riding, professional, semi-professional training and racing) that your handlebars be replaced after one year.

 Riding lift access bike parks can increase the frequency of use on our products tenfold.
 If you are a regular lift access rider it is imperative that you replace your bars yearly.

 Aside from cutting the ends, do not attempt to modify any Chromag handlebar.

 Use carbon friction past with carbon handlebars or clamped carbon components.

 Handlebars are only compatible with the corresponding diameter stem.
-Do not shim, modify or try to use with no-corresponding sizes.
-Carbon handlebars should only be used with Chromag stems.
+Do not shim, modify or try to use a handlebar with a non-corresponding stem.
+Carbon handlebars are recommended to only be used with Chromag stems.

 Full warranty info available here: